The translation of this document is outdated.

 2) the contact information of the service provider, including

-electronic-mail address, which ensures the possibility of quickly
+electronic mail address, which ensures the possibility to

-3) if a special permit (licence) is necessary for commencing
+3) if a special permit (licence) is necessary for performing

-4) in relation to a regulated profession - information
+4) in relation to a regulated profession the information on

-regarding the professional organisation, which has issued the
+the professional organisation which has issued the documents

-corresponding to the profession or qualification and the state in
+to the profession or qualification, and the country in which it

-which it has been granted, as well as a reference to the
+has been granted, and also a reference to the professional

-professional regulations applicable in the registration state and
+regulations applicable in the registration country and the way in

-the registration number in the State Revenue Service Register of
+the registration number with the State Revenue Service Value

-(2) If a price is indicated, then a service provider shall
+(2) If a price is indicated, the service provider shall

 indicate it so that the price is unambiguous and clearly legible

-and shall provide information regarding whether or not payable
+and shall provide information on whether or not the taxes to be

 [19 May 2011]